swingfu/SwingPython/README.md

    - Iteration
    - using Dictionary

+5. Implement a function to fetch GitHub profile information for a given username.
+   - Basic HTTP and JSON libraries
+   - Dataclass

+6. Implement a function to fetch Chinese city weather information for a given city.
+   - Basic HTTP and JSON libraries
+   - Using Aliyun account and APIs

+7. Implement a simple Contact List with data persisted in MongoDB.

 check the file /spec. for detailed specifications. check the file /src/package_Swing. for sample codes.
 Notice that the code isn't always perfect, you can write your own code using what you've learned.
 What really matters is keeping learning and practice.